KDE/websites-hig-kde-org/HIG/source/components/editing/list.rst

    translation.

 .. attention::
-   |devicon| For :doc:`accessibility </accessibility/index>`, make sure to test
+   |accessicon| For :doc:`accessibility </accessibility/index>`, make sure to
-   keyboard navigation with the list.
+   test keyboard navigation with the list.

 On-Demand Actions
 ^^^^^^^^^^^^^^^^^